-The goal of the program is to train present and future actors of development to be able to devise realistic and original reforms and programs based on a sound economic analysis and well adjusted to the social and political context of each country.
+The goal of the master is to train present and future actors of development to be able to devise realistic and original reforms and programs based on a sound economic analysis and well adjusted to the social and political context of each country.

-At the end of their training, graduates are in a position to design and implement innovative programs of economics and human development, to understand and assess the models and methods used by international organizations, foreign governments and consultants in development assistance and international economic relations; and to play an educational role, in particular by clarifying to local decision-makers and to the general public the rationale and usefulness of economic reforms in their local context.
+At the end of their training, graduates are in a position to design and implement innovative programmes of economics and human development, to understand and assess the models and methods used by international organizations, foreign governments and consultants in development assistance and international economic relations; and to play an educational role, in particular by clarifying to local decision-makers and to the general public the rationale and usefulness of economic reforms in their local context.

 02/ Training content